Xcaret Park: History

 The Ecological Park is built in the same area as the archaeological site and has the same name, Xcaret.

-The land was originally purchased by a group of Mexican entrepreneurs, led by architect Miguel Quintana Pali.
-5 hectares of the land was purchased in 1984.
+The land was originally purchased by a group of Mexican entrepreneurs, led by the Boston-born architect, Miguel Quintana Pali.
+Five hectares of land was purchased in 1984.

 When he began to clear the land, he started uncovering cenotes, sinkholes formed by collapsed cave ceilings weakened by 3 million years of erosion from underground rivers running through them and flowing into the sea.
 He saw the potential for tourism and formulated the idea of an Ecological Park open to the public, and soon joined forces with Oscar, Marcos and Carlos Constandse, achieving this goal in December 1990.

 At the same time, contact was established with the National Institute of Anthropology and History (Instituto Nacional de Antropología e Historia) with the objective of rebuilding the remnants of the Mayan pyramids and buildings that were found in the area.
 The park's administration subsidized all the operation and the INAH put in charge a team of specialists.

 Attractions

 The nature-based attractions of the park include a river that goes through the Mayan village, a subterranean concrete sluice in which people can swim and snorkel with a life vest.
 Near the inlet there are recreational activities at the beach, snorkeling, Sea Trek and Snuba in the nearby reefs, or swimming with dolphins.
 The park also has a coral reef aquarium turtle nesting site.
 Next to the inlet there's an area for manatees.
 The park also has a bird pavilion, butterfly pavilion, bat cave, orchids and bromeliad greenhouse, an island of jaguars, and a deer shelter, among others.

 The cultural attractions include an open church, replica of a Mayan village with real artisans at work, a Mexican cemetery, a museum, an equestrian show, Mesoamerican ball game, an open theater with performances of pre-Hispanic dances, Papantla flying men and the Gran Tlachco (a theater with a capacity of 6000 people) where the Mesoamerican ball game is represented, as well as the meeting of two worlds, the Mayan and the Spanish, and the presentation of several Mexican folklore dances.
 Other demonstrations of Mexican traditions include Day of the Dead celebration and the "Travesía Sagrada Maya" (Mayan Sacred Crossing), an annual rite when Mayans would cross the sea from Xcaret and Playa del Carmen to Cozumel to pay homage to the lunar goddess Ix Chel.
 The modern version is a re-creation of this rite done in late May to early June.

-The park also has a Temascal and Spa, has 11 restaurants, dressing rooms, souvenirs and handicrafts stores, as well as an adjacent all-inclusive resort hotel.
+The park also has a Temascal and Spa, has 11 restaurants, dressing rooms, souvenirs and handicrafts stores, as well as adjacent all-inclusive resort hotels.

+Hotels

+The Xcaret resort currently has 3 hotels.
+Hotel Xcaret México was opened in December 2017.
+Hotel Xcaret Arte opened in 2021.
+Boutique hotel La Casa de la Playa opened in December 2022.
+As part of the expansion of Xcaret’s hotel division, the expansion of Hotel Xcaret México opened to the public in June 2025.